Firstly, take a look at the image below to understand what makes up the marketing mix.

-Marketing Mix is a business tool that is often used by both experienced and newbie marketers.
-The definition is simple; it’s about putting the right product or a combination thereof in the place, at the right time, and at the right price.
+The marketing mix definition is simple.
+It is about putting the right product or a combination thereof in the place, at the right time, and at the right price.
 The difficult part is doing this well, as you need to know every aspect of your business plan.

 Here are the principles used in the application of the right marketing mix:

-During the product development phase, the marketer must do an extensive research on the life cycle of the product that they are creating.
-You see, a product has a certain life cycle that includes the growth phase, the maturity phase, and the sales decline phase.
-It is important for marketers to reinvent their products once it reaches the sales decline phase.
+A product has a certain life cycle that includes the growth phase, the maturity phase, and the sales decline phase.
+It is important for marketers to reinvent their products to stimulate more demand once it reaches the sales decline phase.

 In developing the right product, you have to answer the following questions: